 The college opened on September 14, 1970, with 1,800 day and 350 evening students.
 At that time, facilities included the Library, Science, Physical Education, Swimming Pool, Technology and Automotive buildings.
 In September 1975, the Business/Social Science classroom and office building was dedicated, the first since the college opened.
 The computer laboratories, located there, are equipped with state-of-the-art computer equipment that supports many areas of the college curriculum.In 1982, the Animal Health Technology buildings were opened.
 The College Center opened in Fall1990 with a cafeteria to serve students/staff and facilities for the instructional foodservice program.
 Phase II of the College Center opened in June 1991 with facilities for Administration, Admissions/Records, College Store, Business Services, and Financial Aid, which has since moved to the Library building.
 A Visual and Performing Arts complex was opened in October of 1995, completing the college's original facilities master plan.
 The Community and Athletic Center was completed in 1999 and a permanent Child Development Center was completed in March 2002.
 In December 2003, faculty and staff moved into the new Southeast Office Complex (SOC), which met a growing need for additional offices.

 In Fall 2005, the Learning Resource Center building was dedicated, providing additional classrooms, learning laboratories and offices.
 The Operations and Public Safety Building was opened for Fall 2007, housing College Police, Health Services, Operations and Printing Services.
 In 2011, a new Greenhouse was completed followed by the Northeast Technical Building in 2012 which houses instructional space and laboratories for the Construction, Horticulture, and Welding programs.
 Also in 2012, new athletic fields were completed, including a synthetic turf field in the Stadium and new competition baseball, softball and soccer fields.
 Most recently, the campus opened a new Parking Structure and the Winn Center on the main campus and Elk Grove Center in the City of Elk Grove to expand its instructional and office facilities.
-Currently, construction is in progress for a new Light Rail and Bus Transfer Station on campus as Regional Transit expands its South Line to the CRC campus by the end of 2015.
+A new art gallery was dedicated in Fall 2014.
+Construction is almost completed for a new Light Rail and Bus Transfer Station on campus as Regional Transit expands its South Line to CRC.

 Planning is underway for additional instructional facilities to be completed over the next few years.
 Cosumnes River College has emerged with very much its own identity, small enough to offer personalized attention, yet large enough to offer a comprehensive postsecondary education to the community it serves.